mobie/platybrowser-project/README.md

 Derived attributes are stored in csv tables, which must be associated with specific image data.
 The tables associated with a given image name must be stored in the sub-directory `tables/image-name`.
 If this directory exists, it must at least contain the file `default.csv` with spatial attributes of the objects in the image.
-If tables do not change between versions, they can be stored as soft-links to the old version.
+If tables do not change between versions, they can be stored as relative soft-links to the old version.

 ### Version updates